kiraheta/line-and-diamond-formations-transitions-via-leader-and-follower-multi-robot-teams/README.md

 # Line and Diamond Formations Transitions via Leader and Follower Multi-Robot Teams

 # Overview
-A Player/Stage application that simulates an environment in which a Multi-Robot navigates transitioning from a line to diamond formation and vice versa when reaching target waypoints.
+A Player/Stage application that simulates an environment in which a Multi-Robot team navigates transitioning from a line to diamond formation and vice versa when reaching target waypoints.

 ## Description